 So, if you think to have unique know-how you should try to enter at least.

 There are not only Tmall but many other e-commerce platforms that can host your online store.

 Xiaohongshu, for example, is very popular among Gen-Z, at the beginning Chinese young girls were almost the unique target, but now even males love to do shopping with this app.
 Xiaohongshu, aka Little Red Book or Red, is more than an e-commerce platform, a User Generated Content app.
 We can compare it to Instagram, people used it just for chilling, but now are starting to buy products on it.

 Before selling, a fashion brand needs to do branding

 If the Chinese never heard about your brand, how can you pretend they suddenly find your online store?

 Of course, they don’t.
 Then, in order to let them be informed about your products, you need to build your online presence.
 Like in Europe, SEO and SEA are the first tools where to start together with the creation of a Chinese website.

 A fashion brand needs an aesthetically attractive Chinese website

-The website must be host in China otherwise will be too slow, and the Chinese get bored immediately.
+The website must be hosted in China otherwise will be too slow, and the Chinese get bored immediately.
 Another aspect that cannot be undermined is the cure of the aesthetic.
-Chinese users only like websites with high-quality images, even more, when we talk about a beauty-related sector as fashion is.
+Chinese users only like websites with high-quality images, even more, when we talk about a beauty-related sector such as fashion.